 - Have you considered other options for the intersection?

 Prior to finalising the current design, the department investigated multiple options for this intersection.
 Following community feedback, new data and detailed costings, a realigned four-way intersection will be delivered.

 - Will my feedback be considered even though the department has a preferred design?

 All feedback received regarding the current proposed concept design will be forwarded on to the project team for review and consideration, where possible.

 This feedback is important and will help inform the development of the design.
-The Department of Planning, Transport and Infrastructure (DIT) will continue to liaise with the community as the design is developed.
+The Department of Infrastructure and Transport (DIT) will continue to liaise with the community as the design is developed.
 All feedback and concerns will be considered as part of the detailed design process to identify a solution that delivers on the projects objectives, whilst balancing the needs of the various stakeholders, as much as practically possible.